Altona Pier Redevelopment

 How are the heritage values of the old pier and precinct being considered?

 Whilst the current pier does not contain all its original fabric, with its rejuvenation in the 1980s, Parks Victoria recognises the heritage value the pier contributes to the precinct character and is committed to ensuring these values are preserved through appropriate management.
-While the broad values associated with the area will be preserved, the current pier will be removed following the completion of the new pier.
+While the broad values associated with the area will be preserved, the current pier will be removed to allow for the new pier.
 During the detailed design phase, those same heritage values will be considered in a heritage interpretation plan that will ensure the historical significance of the pier precinct is preserved and shared for future generations to appreciate and enjoy.

 What approvals are required to build the new and remove the current pier?